 The Brookfield District Museum and Historical Society collects, preserves and shares the history of Brookfield and Upper Brookfield.
 The building boasts three rooms, featuring exhibits relating to early Brookfield pioneering families and Brookfield Show.
 Notably we hold a waistcoat worn by Patrick Pacey, a major landholder in the area, at his wedding to fifteen year-old Anne Bloxsom in 1854.

-There is also a large digitised collection of photos supplied by Brookfield History Group.
-Historical research and publications produced over the past fourteen years are housed in the museum.
+There is also a large digitised collection of photos supplied by Brookfield Historical Society.
+Historical research and publications produced over the past fourteen years are housed in the Museum.
 Some Brookfield Show Society and Brookfield Pony Club archives are in our care.
 The impressive collection of approximately twenty oral histories is a valuable resource, some of which have been published as Brookfield Stories.

 We are also working to establish a Reference Library.